MGE Energy (NASDAQ:MGEE) Downgraded by StockNews.com

-StockNews.com downgraded shares of MGE Energy (NASDAQ:MGEE – Free Report) from a hold rating to a sell rating in a research note released on Wednesday.
+StockNews.com downgraded shares of MGE Energy (NASDAQ:MGEE – Free Report) from a hold rating to a sell rating in a research report report published on Wednesday morning.

-Separately, TheStreet lowered shares of MGE Energy from a b rating to a c+ rating in a report on Tuesday, January 30th.
+Separately, TheStreet downgraded MGE Energy from a b rating to a c+ rating in a research report on Tuesday, January 30th.

-MGE Energy (NASDAQ:MGEE – Get Free Report) last posted its earnings results on Wednesday, February 21st.
-The utilities provider reported $0.55 earnings per share for the quarter, missing the consensus estimate of $0.61 by ($0.06).
-The firm had revenue of $164.65 million during the quarter, compared to analyst estimates of $190.55 million.
-MGE Energy had a return on equity of 10.49% and a net margin of 17.05%.
-Equities research analysts anticipate that MGE Energy will post 3.68 EPS for the current year.
+MGE Energy (NASDAQ:MGEE – Get Free Report) last issued its quarterly earnings results on Wednesday, February 21st.
+The utilities provider reported $0.55 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.61 by ($0.06).
+The business had revenue of $164.65 million during the quarter, compared to analyst estimates of $190.55 million.
+MGE Energy had a net margin of 17.05% and a return on equity of 10.49%.
+On average, analysts anticipate that MGE Energy will post 3.68 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Friday, March 15th.
-Investors of record on Friday, March 1st were given a $0.428 dividend.
-This represents a $1.71 dividend on an annualized basis and a yield of 2.19%.
-The ex-dividend date was Thursday, February 29th.
-MGE Energy’s dividend payout ratio (DPR) is currently 52.62%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, March 15th.
+Stockholders of record on Friday, March 1st were given a $0.428 dividend.
+This represents a $1.71 annualized dividend and a dividend yield of 2.19%.
+The ex-dividend date of this dividend was Thursday, February 29th.
+MGE Energy’s dividend payout ratio is currently 52.62%.

-In other MGE Energy news, Director James G. Berbee bought 458 shares of the firm’s stock in a transaction that occurred on Wednesday, March 6th.
-The stock was acquired at an average price of $82.16 per share, with a total value of $37,629.28.
-Following the completion of the transaction, the director now owns 9,725 shares in the company, valued at $799,006.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-0.23% of the stock is owned by insiders.
+In other MGE Energy news, Director James G. Berbee purchased 458 shares of the stock in a transaction dated Wednesday, March 6th.
+The shares were bought at an average cost of $82.16 per share, with a total value of $37,629.28.
+Following the completion of the transaction, the director now owns 9,725 shares in the company, valued at approximately $799,006.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+0.23% of the stock is currently owned by company insiders.

 About MGE Energy